roboconf/roboconf.github.io/en/developer-guide/life-cycle.md

 1. We have created and started a VM for the Tomcat server.
 2. We now create an instance in our model to declare a Tomcat server.
 State is **not deployed**.
 3. We deploy it.
 Its state first jumps to **deploying**.
 Once it is deployed, the state switches to **deployed - stopped**.
 4. We start it.
-It goes to the **starting** state.
+It goes to the **unresolved** state.
-5. If all its imports are resolved (i.e., a MySQL database was deployed and started), then it can go to the **deployed - started** state.
+5. If all its imports are resolved (i.e., a MySQL database was deployed and started), then it can go to the **starting** state before ending (normally) in the **deployed - started** state.
-Otherwise, it will remain in the **starting** state until a MySQL database is started.
+Otherwise, it will remain in the **unresolved** state until a MySQL database is started.
 Let's suppose a MySQL database was started.
 The state of the Tomcat instance is **deployed - started**.
 6. Let's stop the MySQL database.
-Roboconf changes the Tomcat's state to **starting**.
+Roboconf changes the Tomcat's state to **unresolved** again.
 All the other instances that depend on this
 Tomcat instance will also update their life cycle if necessary (chain reaction).
-Let's restart the MySQL instance.
-The Tomcat will go back into **deployed - started** state.
+Restart the MySQL instance and the Tomcat will go back into **deployed - started** state.
 7. We stop the Tomcat server.
 State goes through **stopping** before ending with **deployed - stopped**.
 8. We undeploy the instance.
 State goes through **undeploying** before ending with **not deployed**.